The Privacy, Data Protection and Cybersecurity Law Review: USA

 - transparency and control, giving meaningful disclosure to consumers, and offering consumers choice about information collection;

 - maintaining data security and limiting data retention;

 - express consent before using sensitive data for behavioural advertising.76

 The FTC has not, however, indicated that opt-in consent for the use of non-sensitive information is necessary in behavioural advertising.

 In terms of enforcement, the FTC has frequently brought successful actions under Section 5 against companies that did not adequately disclose their data collection practices, failed to abide by the promises made in their privacy policies, failed to comply with their security commitments, or failed to provide a 'fair' level of security for consumer information.
-Although various forms of relief (such as injunctions and damages) for privacy-related wrongs are available, the FTC has frequently resorted to issuing consent decrees.
-Such decrees generally provide for ongoing monitoring by the FTC, prohibit further violations of the law, and subject businesses to substantial financial penalties for consent decree violations.
-These enforcement actions have been characterised as shaping a common law of privacy that guides companies' privacy practices.10
+Although various forms of relief (such as injunctions and damages) for privacy-related wrongs are available, the FTC has frequently resorted to settling cases by issuing consent decrees.
+Such decrees generally provide for ongoing monitoring by the FTC, prohibit further violations of the law and subject businesses to substantial financial penalties for consent decree violations.
+These enforcement actions have been characterised as shaping a common law of privacy that guides companies' privacy practices.77

 Cybersecurity and data breaches – federal law

 Cybersecurity has been the focus of intense attention in the United States in recent years, and the legal landscape is dynamic and rapidly evolving.
 Nonetheless, at the time of writing, there is still no general law establishing federal data protection standards, and the FTC's exercise of its Section 5 authority, as laid out above, remains the closest thing to a general national-level cybersecurity regulation.